racker/perigee/README.md

 You may even open "WIP" pull requests from your feature branch to seek feedback.
 WIP pull requests will **never** be merged, however.

-To get code merged, you'll need to "squash" your changes into a single commit.
+To get code merged, you'll need to "squash" your changes into one or more clean commits in the feature branch.
 These steps should be followed:

 ```bash